IAmNotMahd/LaneDetector/README.md

 - Detect type of lane marking as well (double yellow line, single white line etc.)
 - Propagate information between frames
 - Create docker container for SCNN
+- Convert coords.m to a python script to remove dependence on matlab
 - Improve video generation (ffmpeg is bad)
 - Train SCNN more on swarm images